 The transport company you work with will provide instructions and guidance on preparing your car before shipping it, and let you know if there is anything specific you need to do in advance.
 If you’ve covered all of these points though, you should be able to ship your car without incident.
 Within a few days, you’ll have your wheels back, and be well on your way to your new life in your new city.

 About the Author: Gretchen Andrews is a personal organizer who specializes in helping people prepare for long-distance moves.
-She provides guidance in cleaning and packing and offers resources to her clients to help their moves go smoothly; for example, she encourages clients to read more about National Transport to learn about car shipping options.
+She provides guidance in cleaning and packing and offers resources to her clients to help their moves go smoothly.